 Allan Goldberg grew up playing stick ball on the streets of New York City.
 He and his crew didn’t play tennis and probably hadn’t even watched a match.
 “I don’t think we would have known what it was if we did see it,” laughed Allan.
 He still has that stick from his ball playing days.

 An athlete all his life, Allan went from running up and down the streets to racing around a track.
-He was a New York City champion and ran for his college team.
-Allan was invited to run in Olympic Development track meets.
-He was able to keep up with the competition until they put their bodies into a gear which he didn’t and would never own.
-“It was like being very successful tennis 4.0 and then playing against a 5.5.”
+He was a New York City champion, ran for his college team, and was invited to run in Olympic Development track meets.
+Allan said he was able to keep up with the competition until they put their bodies into a gear which he didn’t and would never own.
+“It was like being a very successful 4.0, then playing against a 5.5.”

 And So, It Begins…